joschi/pgq/README.md

 -- messages created in last 1 day which have not been processed yet select * from queue_name where processed_at is null and created_at > NOW() - INTERVAL '1 DAY';

--- messages causing unexpected failures of consumers (ususally OOM) select * from queue_name where consumed_count > 1;
+-- messages causing unexpected failures of consumers (usually OOM) select * from queue_name where consumed_count > 1;

 -- top 10 slowest processed messages